Ottawa Tribe of Oklahoma: History

 Two decades later, Congress passed the Dawes Act of 1887, designed to encourage Native American assimilation by having households establish subsistence farming in the European-American model.
 It dissolved the communal tribal lands and governments, and required communal lands to be divided and allocated in 160-acre plots to individual households of registered members of each tribe in the Indian Territory.
 The land was so poor in many areas that this amount of farmland proved insufficient even for subsistence farming.
-In 1891, 157 Ottawa were finally allotted plots of land in Indian Territory; under provisions of the law, the US federal government declared the remainder of their land as surplus and sold it, primarily to non-native buyers.
+In 1891, 157 Odawa were finally allotted plots of land in Indian Territory; under provisions of the law, the US federal government declared the remainder of their land as surplus and sold it, primarily to non-native buyers.
 The Dawes Rolls are records for each tribe of their members registered at that time.
-A number of tribes use the Dawes Rolls as a basis for establishing membership in their tribes at a particular time.
+A number of tribes have used the Dawes Rolls as a basis for establishing membership among descendants in their tribes at a particular time.

-In 1936 the Ottawa tribe in Oklahoma organized their government again under the Oklahoma Indian Welfare Act and gained federal recognition as a tribe.
+In 1936, the Ottawa tribe in Oklahoma organized their government again under the Oklahoma Indian Welfare Act and regained federal recognition as a tribe.
 This entitled them to certain benefits in education, for instance.

 But in the 1950s federal policy changed again, and Congress decided it was time to encourage tribes to give up their special status in relation to the federal government.
-Congress and the Bureau of Indian Affairs determined that some tribes were ready to be terminated; that is, their special status would end and their citizens would be considered simply US citizens.
+Congress and the Bureau of Indian Affairs determined that some tribes were ready to be 'terminated'; that is, their special status would end and their citizens would be considered simply US citizens.
 The Ottawa of Oklahoma were one of the tribes whose federally recognized government was terminated in 1956.
 This deprived them of benefits needed in the harsh environment of Oklahoma, and disrupted their society.

 The tribe persevered to regain their status; federal recognition was restored under a bill signed by President Jimmy Carter on May 15, 1978.
-In 1979 the US Congress recognized the tribal council and ratified the tribal constitution.
+In 1979, the US Congress recognized the tribal council and ratified the tribal constitution.

+Since that time, three other bands have gained federal recognition as tribes.
 In 1980 the Grand Traverse Band of Ottawa and Chippewa Indians gained federal recognition.
 In 1994 two more tribes of Odawa people in Michigan gained federal recognition: the Little River Band of Ottawa Indians and the Little Traverse Bay Bands of Odawa Indians.
 There are also status bands of First Nations of Odawa peoples on Manitoulin Island and in other areas of Ontario, Canada.

-The Ottawa Tribe serves free lunches for elders in the town of Miami.
+The Ottawa Tribe of Oklahoma serves free lunches for elders in the town of Miami.